Change Started

 Wrapping Up

-While we should not replace natural forest land with Mango trees, it should be promoted as they provide food, nutritional benefits, wood, and green cover, and also helps bring down greenhouse emissions.
+While we should not replace natural forest land with Mango trees, it should be promoted as they provide food, nutritional benefits, wood, and green cover, and also help bring down greenhouse emissions.

 Follow us for more such interesting facts on our Social Media channels